 Generative Artificial Intelligence & Teaching

-A number of companies have released generative artificial intelligence products such as ChatGPT, DALL-E, Google Bard, and others.
+A number of companies have released generative artificial intelligence products such as ChatGPT, DALL-E, Gemini, MS Copilot, and others.
 These products are chatbots that will iteratively respond to a user’s input.
 Relying on a large database of texts, they can produce “unique” responses to a variety of prompts.
 Because faculty take a variety of approaches to the use of AI in the classroom, the University does not have a single policy regarding the use of generative AI at this time.

 The University Senate Generative AI Task Force makes the following recommendation: